R0manL/sample-selenide-to-playwrite-adapter/README.md

-# smartit automated testing.
+# Sample project with Selenide to Playwright adapter.

-This document describes architecture, how to setup, execute and analyze results of automated tests execution for smartit project.
+This project shows how to develop Selenide-like tests and use Playwright (instead of Selenium) under the hood.

 ## Quick Start